PrithivirajDamodaran/Gramformer/README.md

 - Fourth source is from the paper "Parallel Iterative Edit Models for Local Sequence Transduction" (EMNLP-IJCNLP 2019)
 - I combined sources 1 and 3 to get my training data.
 NOTE: On the 3rd source I used ONLY W&I+LOCNESS from [Hugginface](https://huggingface.co/datasets/wi_locness)  this is for the beta/pre-release.
 - I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records for beta / pre-release.
-- [Update 18-JUNE-2021] In the stable release I am using sources 1,2 and 4 listed above.
+- [Update] In the stable release I am using sources 1,2 and 4 listed above.
 - Trained on a Tesla T4 GPU and it took ~12 hours to train each of the above models with batch_size = 8 and epochs = 3.

 ## Note for any commercial uses: